13 Photos That Show How Disney Parks Around the World Celebrate Halloween

 Tokyo Disneyland really loves Halloween parades

 While U.S. Disney parks usually hold their Halloween parades at night, Tokyo Disneyland opts for a daytime event.
 Tokyo’s parades feature Disney characters dressed up in their Halloween best, brightly colored floats, a catchy soundtrack, and lots of dancers lining the parade route.
 These parades are much more structured than their American counterparts, and guests are asked to sit on the ground if they are in the front row so people behind them can see.
-Check out these 10 awesome Disney attractions you can only see overseas.

 Hong Kong Disneyland decorates with lots of pumpkins